wivest/Game-of-Life/README.md

 -   Restart by pressing `R` key.
 -   Pause by pressing `Spacebar` key.
--   Draw by pressing left mouse button.
+-   Draw by pressing and dragging left mouse button.
+-   Erase by pressing and dragging right mouse button.

 ## Configuration